SSO with SAML

 3. Click **Save**.

-Optional Step 6: Configure auto-provisioning for roles [OX-IdP]
+## Optional Step 6: Configure auto-provisioning for roles \[OX-IdP]

-This step enables the automatic assignment of OX Security roles based on user groups in your IdP.
+This step enables the automatic assignment of [OX Security roles](/admin-settings/roles.md) based on user groups in your IdP.
+There are the following types of roles:

-1. Each role group requires a prefix.
-The default is: XApp-.
-To change the prefix in OX, go to Settings > Login > [IdP icon] and enter a different prefix.
+Each predefined role group requires a prefix.
+The default is: OXApp-.
+You can change the default prefix to a custom one.

 2. **Create IdP role groups:** In your IdP, go to **Directory > Groups** and create groups using these exact names (case-sensitive) for each OX role you want to sync: